codeandconspire/globalgoals.org/README.md

 ### Environment variables

-The application (both server and front end) depend on environment varibles being set.
-They should be defined in a `.env` file in the project root.
+The application (both server and front end) depend on a set of environment variables.
+Define them in a .env file in the project root.
 The following command will generate a template for you which you to populate with secret keys and whatnot:

 ```bash
 $ npm run setup